 WordPress is a free, open source content management system (CMS) written in the PHP and JavaScript languages.
-It powers more than 31% of the top 10 million sites on the web and is actively developed by a voluntary community.
+It powers more than 34% of the web and is actively developed by a voluntary community.

 The WordPress software is distinct from WordPress.com, which is a consumer-level service for WordPress sites owned and operated by Automattic.
 The WordPress software is a highly flexible and customisable open codebase, using modern technologies.
-It has been instrumental in the development of online platforms for huge brands such as News UK, TechCrunch and USA Today.
+It has been instrumental in the development of online platforms for huge brands such as News UK, TechCrunch, and USA Today.